r-pufky/docs/README.md

 business or corporate environment -- you're doing it wrong.
 For the home gamer, proceed.

+Although I haven't done anything malicious, you should never blindly run scripts & commands from the internet.

 Bugs & Security Concerns
 ------------------------
 If you find any bugs or security concerns, file a bug against this project on